Tren Urbano: Fares

 A stored-value multi-use farecard may be used for travel on buses and trains.
 The value on the card is automatically deducted each time that it is used.
 The system is similar to the MetroCard system used in New York City.

+In February 2024 the Integrated Transport Authority announced a complete overhaul of its fare collection system.
+The new fare system will have a contactless payment card and will have NFC readers that will accept contactless debit and credit cards as well as Apple Pay, Google Pay and Samsung Pay, and smart watches.
+The system is being installed by Cubic, and is similar to the New York City Subway's OMNY card.